Improve patient-provider communication, collaborative care, and health outcomes.

 Mental Health, Patient-Provider Communication, Substance Use

-Using Role-play Conversations to Improve the Quality of Adolescent Mental Health Screening and Brief Intervention
+Using Role-play Conversations to Improve the Quality of Adolescent Mental Health Care

-The University of Maryland School of Medicine engaged with Kognito and other partners to adapt Kognito's research-proven At-Risk in Primary ...
+The University of Maryland School of Medicine engaged with Kognito and other partners to adapt Kognito's research-proven At-Risk in Primary Care simulation to make it relevant to those who work ...

 Mental Health, Patient-Provider Communication